 Industrial Design: Common Mistakes and Best Practices

-IoT, design thinking, Industry 4.0 – with the ever increasing vocabulary of buzzwords being thrown around and the meaning behind them becoming more and more diluted, it is often neglected how those concepts should be applied when it comes to engineering and industrial design.
-At the same time, outdated practices and judgement errors persist.
-The reality is that despite all recent technological advancements and improvement, very few of them actually make it into the workflow of man common engineers and designers.
+IoT, design thinking, Industry 4.0—with an ever-increasing vocabulary of buzzwords being thrown around and the meaning behind them becoming more and more diluted, it is often overlooked how those concepts should be applied when it comes to engineering and industrial design.
+At the same time, outdated practices and judgment errors persist.
+The reality is that, despite all recent technological advancements and improvements, very few of them actually make it into the manufacturing workflow.

 Let’s take a look at industrial design beyond the popular concepts and consider what best practices can be derived from them.